MarkBind/markbind/docs/devGuide/projectManagement.md

 1. **Announce the new release** on our Slack channel (replace `A.B.C` with the new version).
 Congrats!

    >Published: `npm i -g markbind-cli@A.B.C`

+## Acknowledging Contributors

+This project follows the [all-contributors](https://allcontributors.org/) specification.

+### View all contributors
+Besides the contributors list provided by Github, the list of all the contributors to Markbind is available in `README.md`.
+The table shown in `README.md` is based on the entries from `.all-contributorsrc`.

+### Add new contributors
+To simplify the process, use the all-contributors bot that has been installed in the repository to trigger a PR that will add a new contributor.

+Example workflow:
+1. A new contributor 'tlylt'(Github username) has opened a PR to committed code changes to the repository.
+1. A senior dev reviews and approves the PR.
+1. The senior dev comments in that PR with the line "@all-contributors please add tlylt for code" to trigger an automatic PR that will apply relevant changes to include 'tlylt' in `.all-contributorsrc` and `README.md`.
+1. The senior dev approves and merge the automatic PR.
+1. The senior dev deletes the automatic PR.

+Note that:
+- All contribution types specified [here](https://allcontributors.org/docs/en/emoji-key) can be used.
+  - E.g. code, doc, mentoring, question, test, bug
+- Multiple contribution types can be included at once or updated later on.
+  - E.g. "@all-contributors please add tlylt for code, doc"
+- Contribution type can be updated later on.
+  - E.g "@all-contributors please add tlylt for code"
+  - (Some time later): "@all-contributors please add tlylt for doc"
+  - Result: 'tlylt' will be updated to have both icons(code and doc)